 Alexander Barry v.
 University of Washington, et al., King County Superior Court No. 20-2-13924-6.
 Plaintiff represents a class of students who allege that, for the Winter and Spring quarters in 2020, they did not receive "full value" for their tuition and fees while taking classes online during the coronavirus pandemic.
 The lawsuit claims students were not only deprived of personal interaction with their professors but also deprived of activities and relationships that the University promotes as an integral part of the college experience.
 The University secured dismissal of three counts but still faces plaintiff's allegations of breach of contract, breach of implied contract, and unjust enrichment.
 The complaint requests a pro-rated refund of tuition and fees, appropriate injunctive relief, attorney fees, and other relief as determined by the court.
 On June 28, 2023, the King County Superior Court certified this case as a class action defined as including "[a]ll students who were enrolled in and paid for the University of Washington's in-person based educational programs, services, and courses for the Winter Quarter 2020 or Spring Quarter 2020 academic term(s)."
-In January 2025, the parties reached a tentative settlement subject to court approval.
-On March 11, 2025, the court approved the settlement, which provides that the University must pay \$4 million to the plaintiffs.
+As of January 2025, the parties have reached a tentative settlement subject to court approval.